chiarap2/walkRAG/README.md

 This project is associated with the paper:

-> **Spatially-Enhanced Retrieval-Augmented Generation for Walkability and Urban Discovery**\n
+> **Spatially-Enhanced Retrieval-Augmented Generation for Walkability and Urban Discovery**
-> Maddalena Amendola*, Chiara Pugliese*, Raffaele Perego, Chiara Renso\n
+> Maddalena Amendola*, Chiara Pugliese*, Raffaele Perego, Chiara Renso
 > *Both authors contributed equally to this research.

 ---